tonlone/stock-scraper-fundamental-python/README.md

+This is for educational purpose only.
+Please do not use it or rely on it for investment decision.

 # 1) stock-scraper-fundamental-python
 This python scipts to export data from stockanalysis.com into a PDF file.
 Perform parsing to extract Revenue Growth YoY, Net Income Growth and Debt / Equity Ratio to determine of the symbol is recommended to consider.
 This is the based on ChatGPT recommendation (we called it naive ChatGPT recommendation).